rlivings39/learning-ai/coursera-ai-courses/machine-learning/README.md

 When implementing feature scaling, you must store the scaling parameters (e.g. min, max, mean, stddev) so that they can be used during prediction.

+## Feature engineering

+Choosing or engineering the right features is critical to the success of your algorithm.
+An an example you might have features describing the width and depth of a plot of land to predict price.
+You might instead compute a new feature that is the area.

+Feature engineering is using intuition to design new features by transforming or combining original features.

+## Polynomial regression

+You can compute something like `f_wb(x) = w1*x + w2*x^2 + w3*x^3 + ... + b`.
+You can also use fractional powers to compute roots.

+**Note** When using polynomials, feature scaling is increasingly important.

+**Question** How do you choose which features to use?
+In the second course they cover how to select features and models and to evaluate their fit.

 ## Glossary and notation

 * **Training set / training data** Data used to train the model